Somerset Trained Bands: Somerset Militia

-After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act of 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship, and almost the whole burden of home defence and internal security was entrusted to the militia.
 The militia was reformed in 1662 and by 1679 the Somerset Militia once again consisted of five regiments of foot and one of horse.
 In 1685 it was heavily engaged in the Monmouth Rebellion.